 Children with ASD age like everyone.
 So why is adult autism never spoken about?
 Well, primarily because everyone is so focused on the kids.
 Children are still in their learning years and the adult mind is much less pliable.
 Studies have shown that young minds learn a lot quicker and retain what they've learned longer.
 Most treatments are aimed at children because their minds are still forming, still being molded.
 Teaching children with autism while they're young is the best time to form those good habits and appropriate behaviors.

-So what about adult autism?
-Why are we pretending like there are no adults with this disorder?
-Unfortunately, today few services exist for adults.
-In my state, California, the Regional Center system serves them for life.
-So when my son grows up he'll continue to have the backing of the Regional Center.
-But when they have bare bones services to offer that hardly matters.
-What we need are programs that offer better transition into adulthood and programs that help them find viable employment.
 Our older ASD population could also use services to assist them with housing and day-to-day living skills.
-Right now those programs are so scant it's hardly worth mentioning.
+Right now those programs are so scant it’s hardly worth mentioning.
 And getting these types of adult autism programs in place is really going to take a grassroots effort.
-In other words, parents are going to initiate the programs and push 'em forward.
+In other words, parents are going to initiate the programs and push ‘em forward.
 We have to be the catalysts and the main driving force.
-It'd be nice if more celebrities faced with autism would get their weight on board and help with the pushing.
+It’d be nice if moreĀ celebrities faced with autism would get their weight on board and help with the pushing.

 As a parent, I know that I can't count on good programs being in place as my son reaches adulthood.
 That's like counting on Social Security to take care of me through retirement!
 Ha!
 It would be a pleasant surprise if those things are in place down the road though!
 My wife and I are going to have to plan things out and help our son as he reaches those critical points in life.
 But God is with us, so we don't worry... much.

-Organizations like Autism Speaks don't help with adult autism much.
-They're focused on attacking and eradicating the disorder, but their advertising dollars and research dollars seem to go toward children, not programs for adults.
-That's possibly due to the fact that more people will open their wallets when they know children are suffering.
-And Autism Speaks does a good job of showing suffering children, that's for sure.
+Organizations like Autism Speaks don’t help provide services to adults.
+They’re focused on eradicating the disorder, not helping those who already have ASD.
+And they love to focus on the kids with all their pity advertising.
+That’s possibly due to the fact that more people will open their wallets when they know children are suffering.
+And Autism Speaks does a good job of showing suffering children, that’s for sure.
 In fact, they go a bit overboard.
-They've made it clear that their dollars are going in the direction of the youngsters.
-As of late 2009 they have no adults with autism on their board of directors.
-And trust me, there is no lack of adults ready to step into this role.
-Here we have the largest autism organization on the planet and they're basically ignoring adults with the disorder.
+They’ve made it clear their dollars are going toward research for a cure, not into services for those who already have ASD.